-SxSW EDU—Enhancing teaching and learning through design
+SxSW EDU: Enhancing teaching and learning through design

-In March 2018, INVISION had the honor of presenting with Waukee Community School District and CannonDesign at SxSW EDU in Austin, Texas.
+Last month, INVISION had the honor of presenting with Waukee Community School District and CannonDesign at SxSW EDU in Austin, Texas.
 For anyone not familiar, this is a conference for education from PK-higher ed with topics ranging from teaching pedagogy, emerging technologies, to designing the classroom for today and tomorrow (of course a personal favorite.)

 We spent our time talking about “Bringing Entrepreneurship to K‑12 Academia,” and challenging the audience to broaden their horizons on educational delivery means and methods.
 Key points of our presentation included the concepts behind the Waukee Innovation and Learning Center, creating architecture for a new model of educational delivery, and the student voice in this process.